stuartmonro/stuartmonro.github.io/_pages/travel_folder/parkstips.md

 The parks tend to empty out after fireworks

 #### Splash Mountain
-If splash mountain doesn’t open on time (a common occurrence) hit the pirates of the Caribbean or jungle cruise.
-Jungle cruise is a good one to hit early because it’s a lot more popular just now as a result of the movie
+If splash mountain doesn’t open on time (a common occurrence) hit the Pirates of the Caribbean or Jungle Cruise.
+Jungle Cruise is a good one to hit early because it’s a lot more popular just now as a result of the movie.

-Early in the morning, Pirates should be quite a short queue as well, worth looking at after Jungle Cruise Splash Mountain will sit at around a 60 min wait for most of the day, so try and get it early (or G+ it)
+Early in the morning, Pirates should be quite a short queue as well, worth looking at after Jungle Cruise

+Splash Mountain will sit at around a 60 min wait for most of the day, so try and get it early (or G+ it)

 #### Seven Dwarves Mine Train